Stewarding the place where Sudbury residents come together to work, play and learn.

 The report also supplies a cost estimate for the construction of the proposed facility.

 The total cost of the project including design costs, construction costs, fees and contingencies was $32,770,340.
 The contingency was almost $3,000,000.
 These costs could have change significantly as the project progressed further into the design process and when the project is publicly bid.
 Massachusetts General Laws require all municipal projects to undergo a competitive procurement process, and includes the use of prevailing wage for workers.

 The timeline for this project was approximately two and a half years.
+On July 10, 2018, residents were asked to participate in a poll on the Fairbank Community Center project.
+Results from the survey can be found here.
 A press release called “The Future of the Fairbank Community Center to be Considered at Town Meeting,” was sent out on Thursday, September 13, 2018.
 Click title for the full story.
 A vote at October 2018 Town Meeting to obtain design services for the proposed facility was defeated.